Lojasiewicz-Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces: Abstract

 \section{Abstract}

-We prove several abstract versions of the {\L}ojasiewicz--Simon gradient inequality for an analytic function on a Banach space that generalize previous abstract versions of this inequality, weakening their hypotheses and, in particular, the well-known infinite-dimensional version of the gradient inequality due to {\L}ojasiewicz \cite{Lojasiewicz_1965} proved by Simon as \cite[Theorem 3]{Simon_1983}.
-We prove that the optimal exponent of the {\L}ojasiewicz--Simon gradient inequality is obtained when the function is Morse-Bott, improving on similar results due to Chill \cite[Corollary 3.12]{Chill_2003}, \cite[Corollary 4]{Chill_2006}, Haraux and Jendoubi \cite[Theorem 2.1]{Haraux_Jendoubi_2007}, and Simon \cite[Sections 3.12 and 3.13]{Simon_1996}.

-We apply our abstract gradient inequalities to prove {\L}ojasiewicz--Simon gradient inequalities for the harmonic map energy function using Sobolev spaces which impose minimal regularity requirements on maps between closed, Riemannian manifolds.
-Our {\L}ojasiewicz--Simon gradient inequalities for the harmonic map energy function generalize those of Kwon \cite[Theorem 4.2]{KwonThesis}, Liu and Yang \cite[Lemma 3.3]{Liu_Yang_2010}, Simon \cite[Theorem 3]{Simon_1983}, \cite[Equation (4.27)]{Simon_1985}, and Topping \cite[Lemma 1]{Topping_1997}.
+We prove several abstract versions of the {\L}ojasiewicz--Simon gradient inequality for an analytic function on a Banach space that generalize previous abstract versions of this inequality, weakening their hypotheses and, in particular, that of the well-known infinite-dimensional version of the gradient inequality due to {\L}ojasiewicz \cite{Lojasiewicz_1965} proved by Simon as \cite[Theorem 3]{Simon_1983}.
+We prove that the optimal exponent of the {\L}ojasiewicz--Simon gradient inequality is obtained when the function is Morse--Bott, improving on similar results due to Chill \cite[Corollary 3.12]{Chill_2003}, \cite[Corollary 4]{Chill_2006}, Haraux and Jendoubi \cite[Theorem 2.1]{Haraux_Jendoubi_2007}, and Simon \cite[Lemma 3.13.1]{Simon_1996}.
+In \cite{Feehan_Maridakis_Lojasiewicz-Simon_application_harmonic_maps}, we apply our abstract gradient inequalities to prove {\L}ojasiewicz--Simon gradient inequalities for the harmonic map energy function using Sobolev spaces which impose minimal regularity requirements on maps between closed, Riemannian manifolds.
+Those inequalities generalize those of Kwon \cite[Theorem 4.2]{KwonThesis}, Liu and Yang \cite[Lemma 3.3]{Liu_Yang_2010}, Simon \cite[Theorem 3]{Simon_1983}, \cite[Equation (4.27)]{Simon_1985}, and Topping \cite[Lemma 1]{Topping_1997}.
+In \cite{Feehan_Maridakis_Lojasiewicz-Simon_coupled_Yang-Mills_v6}, we prove {\L}ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions using Sobolev spaces which impose minimal regularity requirements on pairs of connections and sections.
+Those inequalities generalize that of the pure Yang--Mills energy function due to the first author \cite[Theorems 23.1 and 23.17]{Feehan_yang_mills_gradient_flow_v4} for base manifolds of arbitrary dimension and due to R\r{a}de \cite[Proposition 7.2]{Rade_1992} for dimensions two and three.

 \subjclass[2010]{Primary 58E20; secondary 37D15}